Belarusians in Lithuania: World War I and Interwar Period

-During World War I, after the occupation of Lithuania by German troops in 1915, the Belarusian Club was organized in Vilna, and the Belarusian Hramada in Kovno (Kaunas).
-With the proclamation of Lithuania's independence (February 1918), the activities of Belarusian organizations in the German-occupied territories of Belarus and Lithuania were coordinated by the Vilna Belarusian Rada (VBR).
-After the denunciation of the Treaty of Brest-Litovsk in 1918, representatives of the VBR joined the Council of Lithuania, and the Ministry of Belarusian Affairs in Lithuania was created.
+During World War I, after the German occupation of Lithuania in 1915, the Belarusian Club was organized in Vilnius, and the Belarusian Hramada in Kaunas.
+With the proclamation of the restoration of Lithuanian independence on 16 February 1918, the activities of Belarusian organizations in the German-occupied territories of Belarus and Lithuania were coordinated by the Vilnius Belarusian Rada (VBR).
+After the denunciation of the Treaty of Brest-Litovsk in 1918, representatives of the VBR joined the Council of Lithuania, and the Lithuanian Ministry for Belarusian Affairs was created.

-In December 1918, the government of the Belarusian People's Republic (BPR) was located in Vilna, and from late 1920 to October 1923, in Kaunas.
+In December 1918, the government of the Belarusian People's Republic (BPR) was located in Vilnius, and from late 1920 to October 1923, in Kaunas.
 The Belarusian Diplomatic Mission was also located there in 1919–1923.
 In June 1919, the 1st and 2nd Separate Belarusian Companies were formed in Kaunas, which participated together with Lithuanian units in battles against Soviet and Polish troops.
 In November 1919, both companies were united into the Belarusian Battalion.
 In April 1920, it was transformed into the Belarusian Separate Company, and in December 1920, back into the Belarusian Separate Battalion, which until 1923 waged an anti-Polish partisan war in Western Belarus.

-In October 1920, troops of the Polish general Lucjan Żeligowski seized Vilna and the Vilna Region (see Republic of Central Lithuania), and in early 1922, the Sejm approved their incorporation into Poland as the Wilno Voivodeship.
-From that time until the end of 1939, Vilna was the social, educational, and cultural center of Western Belarus.
+In October 1920, troops of the Polish general Lucjan Żeligowski seized Vilnius and the Vilnius Region (see Republic of Central Lithuania), and in early 1922, the Sejm approved their incorporation into Poland as the Wilno Voivodeship.
+From that time until the end of 1939, Vilnius was the social, educational, and cultural center of Western Belarus.
 In 1923–24, the "Belarusian Riflemen's Union" cooperated with the Lithuanian side in the struggle against Poland.
 In the early 1920s, a foreign group of the Belarusian Party of Socialist Revolutionaries, the Belarusian Assembly, the Belarusian Brotherhood, and others operated in Kaunas; a significant number of Belarusian-language periodicals were published in Lithuania.

 After the abolition of the Ministry of Belarusian Affairs in Lithuania (1923), whose successor the Belarusian Center (Kaunas) tried to become, public activity of Belarusians in Lithuania decreased due to the unfavorable attitude of Lithuanian authorities towards Belarusian national problems; by the end of the 1920s, almost all Belarusian schools there were closed.
 In the 1930s, the national-cultural life of Belarusians in Lithuania became active again (see Belarusian Cultural and Educational Society in Kaunas), and the Kaunas Belarusian Center was restored.